Klaent/sector/factions/minor/beowulf.md

 They often open trade to others, as that is what they do.
 To improve on technology and current equipment; similar to Tauri, in exception they do not profit off of war and instead of fairness.
 Civilians are open to trade with Beowulf and be unharmed, Beowulf currently is a minor faction, they profit engineers and researchers to their work alike.
 They also profit farmers, selling seeds and often help regrowing a new earth

-They are the original manufacturers and developers of the Gravitech™ (or the Gravity Gun), ACM (Rightfully owned by Tauri) and the Holotouch® supervised by AI.
+They are the original manufacturers and developers of the Gravitech™ (or the Gravity Gun), ACM® (Rightfully owned by Tauri) and the Holotouch® supervised by AI.
 They also have a Psytech™ (or the Physics Gun improved) that can move planets, the complete polar opposite of a planetkiller, having the planet to be moved even in space and many more contributions.

+## Beo-Tauri War

+- Beowulf Cargo was approaching Tauri territory to offer Tauri the ACM® after it's manufacturing
+- Tauri proceeded to raid Beowulf Cargo and thankfully injured a few subjects, stealing the ACM® successfully
+- Beowulf in retaliation raided Tauri territory using an Ampersand drive and injured only a few subjects with a hardbox which contained Expensive Alcohol and a sign that said "The ACM® was supposedly offered to you anyway." with a small defusable timed antimatter bomb on a special compartment

 ## Rumors